 Servicemembers have access to one of the lowest-cost life insurance programs available.
 Servicemembers’ Group Life Insurance costs only 7 cents per $1,000 of coverage per month, or $336 a year for the maximum $400,000 -- regardless of your age, health or likelihood of being deployed.
 (The lowest rate that a healthy 40-year-old man could get for a private $500,000, 20-year term insurance policy would range from $350 to $450.)

-Servicemembers can also get $100,000 in coverage for a spouse for as little as $60 a year if he or she is under age 35.
+Servicemembers can also get $100,000 in coverage for a spouse for as little as $60 a year if he or she is under age 35 (more for older spouses).
 See the Department of Veterans Affairs site for more information.